CHW Training

 El Buen Samaritano has played a key role in the strengthening and sustainability of the Community Health Worker workforce in Austin, Travis County since 2012.

-Certified Health Worker Certification
+Certified Community Health Worker Certification

 How to Access Services